sambanova/ai-starter-kit/yoda/README.md

 These instructions will guide you on how to generate training data, preprocess it, train the model, launch the online inference service, and evaluate it.

-## Deploy your models in SambaStudio
+## Deploy a SambaStudio inference endpoint

-Begin by deploying a powerful LLM (e.g. Llama 2 70B chat) to an endpoint for inference in SambaStudio either through the GUI or CLI, as described in the [SambaStudio endpoint documentation](https://docs.sambanova.ai/sambastudio/latest/endpoints.html).
+SambaStudio includes a rich set of open source models that have been customized to run efficiently on RDU.
+Deploy the LLM of choice (e.g. Llama 2 13B chat, etc) to an endpoint for inference in SambaStudio either through the GUI or CLI.
+See the [SambaStudio endpoint documentation](https://docs.sambanova.ai/sambastudio/latest/endpoints.html).

-Then deploy your baseline model (e.g. Llama 2 7B) to an endpoint for inference in SambaStudio either through the GUI or CLI

 ## Get your SambaStudio API key
 >Optional